hunterdih/IGNGameRecommendation/README.md

 1. Ensure all libraries in the requirements.txt file are installed using: pip install -r requirements.txt

-2. Two api keys are needed to run the frontend.py file.

-   A Cohere api key, groq api key. and optionally a pinecone api key.
+2. Two api keys are needed to run the frontend.py file; a Cohere api key, groq api key. and optionally a pinecone api key.
 API keys can be acquired by making an account at with the services below:

    https://console.groq.com/keys